Lawyers for Literacy

 tutoring young readers before your first session.
 The sessions begin at 5:00 p.m., 5:30 p.m. or 6:00 p.m.

-students, judges, lawyers and legal support staff to join this program.
-You will help a student become a
+all law students, judges, lawyers and legal support staff to join this program.
+You will help a student become

 members of Tucson's legal community.